relevant-community/r3l/readme.md

 **r3l** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).

-This app demonstrates the usage of the [Relevant Reputation Protocol](https://github.com/relevant-community/reputation) and Cosmos off-chain workers.
+This app demonstrates the usage of the [Relevant Reputation Protocol](https://github.com/relevant-community/reputation) and the [Cosmos Oracle Module](https://github.com/relevant-community/oracle).

 How it works: